-Amazon will be adding to their healthcare and pharmacy play with an acquisition of PillPack.
+Amazon will be adding to their healthcare and pharmacy play with the acquisition of PillPack.

 The Awkward Third-Wheel: Walmart with Amazon & PillPack

 It was all but confirmed in early April 2018 that Walmart would be acquiring PillPack (see our article here

 ) for just under $1 billion.
 The news created waves at that time specifically because a Humana tie-up was also rumored – combining the three (Walmart Retail, PillPack Mail Order/Long-Term-Care, and Humana Mail Order) would present a significant presence in the pharmaceutical supply chain.
 However, it looks like Amazon swooped in before any binding agreements were made to win the deal.